Package: gdk

 Details

 Onscreen display areas in the target window system.
-A gdk:window object is a usually rectangular region on the screen.
+The gdk:window object is a usually rectangular region on the screen.
 It is a low-level object, used to implement high-level objects such as gtk:widget and gtk:window widgets on the GTK level.
 A gtk:window widget is a toplevel window, the thing a user might think of as a "window" with a titlebar and so on.
 A gtk:window widget may contain many gdk:window objects.
 For example, each gtk:button widget has a gdk:window object associated with it.

 Composited Windows